dev-xo/remix-saas/README.md

 ## Features

-This template has been built on top of [Barebones Stack](https://github.com/dev-xo/barebones-stack), including all its base features.
+Stripe Stack has been built on top of [Barebones Stack](https://github.com/dev-xo/barebones-stack), including all its base features.

 ### Base Features